Italian fashion house Cavalli hires Pucci creative director Dundas

 The company's Chief Executive Daniele Corvasce said last month that he was confident talks with Milan-based Clessidra would lead to an agreement being announced around the end of March.

-Clessidra, which controls high-end Italian jeweller Buccellati and was in the final round of bidders for a stake in fashion house Versace last year, started exclusive talks with Cavalli in December.
+Clessidra, which controls high-end Italian jeweler Buccellati and was in the final round of bidders for a stake in fashion house Versace last year, started exclusive talks with Cavalli in December.

 (Reporting by Valentina Za; Editing by David Goodman)